In this document we specify the STARK verifier used in Starknet.

 The goal of STARK verify is to verify evaluation queries (by checking that evaluations exist in the committed polynomials) and the FRI queries (by running the FRI verification).

-To do this, we simply call the fri_verify_initial function contained in the FRI specification and give it the values computed by eval_oods_polynomial (as defined in the AIR Arithmetization Dependency section) as first evaluations associated to the queried points.
+To do this, we simply call the fri_verify_initial function contained in the FRI specification and give it the values computed by eval_oods_polynomial (as defined in the AIR Arithmetization Dependency section) as first evaluations associated with the queried points.
 It should return two FRI objects.

 Full Protocol